🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 My cat won’t eat — how long is it safe to wait?

 For a healthy adult cat — 24 hours maximum before calling the vet.
 For kittens, seniors, or cats with existing health issues — 12 hours.
-Hepatic lipidosis can develop within 48 hours of not eating.
+Hepatic lipidosis can develop after about 2–3 days of not eating.

 Why is my cat not eating but acting normal?